Drip pricing: Airbnb

+Economy-wide regulations

+In October 2022, the United States Federal Trade Commission announced a proposed rulemaking on the practice, and requested public input.

 Ethics

 “We find that that consumers perceive drip prices as unfair.”
 (Robbert & Roth, 2014) This is the issue when it comes to price drip strategy.
 Is it fair to show a lower price and slowly add additional costs towards the end of a transaction?
 Robbert and Roth’s research (2014) goes on to show that consumers disapprove of the way that the prices are being presented.
 This can have a negative impact on the purchase itself as if consumers feel they are being treated unfairly due to drip pricing strategy, they may consider substitute goods and services.

-Economic Effects
+Economic effects

-Even under the circumstances of fully rational consumers and suppliers, consumers are harmed for industry benefit.
-The main discredit of this strategy isn't firms using this tactic in order to gain an advantage over other firms, but rather it increases the "consumer's cost to searching elsewhere".
+A 2019 paper by economists Michael R. Baye and John Morgan found that drip price harms even fully rational consumers and suppliers, because it imposes hassle costs (i.e., "the time and effort required to discover the total price"); "industry-wide drip pricing can raise average prices, increase industry profits, and harm consumers."

 Search friction inhibits consumers from obtaining sufficient market information to make an informed decision, an effect which is amplified by drip pricing.
 When drip pricing is employed, a competitive market is insufficient to mitigate the additional search friction consumers experience.
 Drip pricing is a method used to isolate and restrict competitive forces to the base price only, with minimal competition influence on additional charges.